DrewRevelate/skills-github-pages/README.md

 You can customize the presentation by:

-1. Modifying the slides in the `/app/slides` directory
+1. Modifying the slides in the `/app/slides` directory and their corresponding component files
 2. Updating styles in the components' styled-jsx sections
 3. Replacing images in the `/public/images` directory

+## Responsive Design

+The presentation is designed to work on all screen sizes:

+- **Desktop**: Full-featured experience with keyboard navigation
+- **Tablet**: Touch-optimized with adjusted layout
+- **Mobile**: Fully responsive with touch swipe navigation and mobile-friendly text sizes

+## Browser Compatibility

+The presentation works in all modern browsers:

+- Chrome (recommended for best performance)
+- Firefox
+- Safari
+- Edge

 ## License